Bug #7329

 I've never run into this issue because the DHCP server in pfSense tries to hand the same IP to the host.
 Is your virtual host's MAC address changing when it comes out of it's saved state or roaming between hypervisors in a cluster?
 The only other time this should happen is if your IP space is suffering from near exhaustion and the address was recycled, but DNS should still get updated.

-Updated by Jon Noren about 2 years ago
+Updated by Jon Noren over 3 years ago

 No, the MAC address is static.
 The IP Space in this case was approximately 50, and there were only 2-3 clients on the network.
 Honestly, this may be a solved issue by now.
 The system in question is no longer available for testing.

-Updated by Garry Page over 1 year ago
+Updated by Garry Page almost 3 years ago

 Related, may be...